microsoft/atlas-design/site/src/components/message.md

 ## Chat

 To mimic a chat experience, apply `message-sm` and `message-sender` to automatically fit to the width of the sender's message.
-The response should be the full width and should not be shortened.
+The response should be the full width and will not be shortened.

 ```html
 <article class="message message-sm message-sender">